Centrist populism: Political parties

-Before entering politics, Babiš, Borisov, and Matovič were entreprenuers.
+Before entering politics, Babiš, Borisov, and Matovič were entrepreneurs.
 Borisov started out his career as a high-profile member of NDSV, before founding GERB in 2006.
 Although GERB is a centre-right party, Borisov has also praised the accomplishments of Todor Zhivkov's communist government.
 In the Czech Republic, ANO 2011 has also been identified as technocratic populist; they were not ideologically-driven.
 After the 2021 Czech parliamentary election, however, ANO 2011 grew closer to Viktor Orbán's Fidesz but still considered themselves to be centrist.
 In Slovakia, OĽaNO presented itself as an anti-establishment and anti-corruption movement, but over the years it grown closer to conservatism.
 Babiš and Igor Matovič of OĽaNO argued that their political parties were movements instead.

 Enyedi and Mölder described the Greek Political Spring and Portuguese National Solidarity Party as cases of "borderline" centrist populist parties.
 The Hungarian Fidesz and the Polish Law and Justice were formerly centrist populist but later shifted to right-wing populism.
 Smilov and Smilova argued that their positions radicalised and turned towards right-wing populism in the aftermath of the 2008 financial crisis.
 Fidesz started out as a liberal party and gradually transformed into a centrist populist party in the 2000s.
 Enyedi and Mölder classified Fidesz as centrist populist up until 2010.

-The following list includes political parties that have been labelled as centrist populist.
+The following list includes political parties that have been labelled as centrist populist: